 The Sergeant pointed to the left, towards the end wall.
 ‘That’s Murph’s corner down there,’ he said.

 There was a framed photograph hanging on the wall, but he was too far away to make out any features.
 ‘Go ahead…’ the Sergeant flicked a finger towards the end wall.
 ‘Let’s go take a look.’

 As he strolled through the mess room Luke noticed there was a standard hallway timber coat stand in the far corner of the room.
 On one of the hooks hung a grey colored fedora hat.
 On another hook hung a light colored overcoat.
-As he neared he noticed a skull walking stick in the umbrella stand that encircled the base of the coat stand.
-Luke’s brow dipped.
-These were the same clothing items and accessories that his old man from Barnaby’s wore.
+As he neared he noticed a skull walking stick in the umbrella stand.
+Luke’s brow dipped at the obvious similarities.

 ‘That’s just our little tribute to ol’ Murph…’ The Sergeant said.
 ‘I understand that’s all he ever wore…that friggin hat and coat and, well the boys from the 90th gave him that walking stick.
 So…when he passed we decided to hang them here at the place he called his second home for most of his life.
 It’s only fitting.’

 Luke nodded his understanding as he moved closer to the large fifteen by twenty inch framed head and shoulders photograph on the wall to the left of the coat stand.

 As his eyes met the person depicted in the photograph he froze.
 The old man in the photograph appeared to be smiling back at him.

 The Sergeant noticed Luke’s reaction.
 ‘What’s wrong…you look like you’ve seen a ghost or something,’ the Sergeant said.

 ‘Huh, oh, no…no I, it’s just that he looks so familiar.’